frouhi/Genetic_algo_trader/README.md

     to generate two new trees.
 In mutation, we choose a random node.
 Then, we swap two random subtrees from the left and right subtrees of the chosen node.
      Sometimes, some excess nodes are created as a result of genetic operations.
 We can remove them using a pruning algorithms.

+ **Another Interesting Method to Find The Optimal Tree**

+ Finding the most optimal tree, without using genetic algorithms, requires trying all possible trees.
+This means that if we can have n possible nodes and the trees in initial population have k nodes, we need to try  (n!)/((n-k)!) trees.
+A better way would be to find an optimal smaller tree, and add the nodes one by one.
+Using this method, we only need to try n + (n-1) + (n-2) + ... + (n-k) or O(n) trees.
+ Note that despite being much faster and much more efficient than trying all possible trees, this method is still very slow, especially compared to the genetic algorithm.
+ Also, this method does not necessarily find the best tree and the solution is suboptimal. growing_tree_generator.py implements this algorithm.

  **Future Work**

  The main goal of this program is to practice and experiment with genetic algorithms.
 However, the results are very interesting and promising.